joerloeffler/sim_setup_scripts/README.md

 ### Ligand not loading

-- Ensure SDF is valid and contains coordinates
+- Ensure SDF is valid and contains coordinates as well as hydrogens!

 ### CUDA not detected